 As there is a massive shift in the way organizations hire and deploy workforce, many enterprises and businesses are now employing contractual, freelancers, and flexible workers.
 Unlike permanent employees’ payroll and taxation processing, Flexible and contractual staff financial transactions and tax regulations are different.
-Hiring managers should understand the various aspects related to IR35 compliance as the legislative changes pose an increased impact on the HR businesses going forward
+Hiring managers should understand the various aspects related to IR35 as the legislative changes pose an increased impact on the HR businesses going forward

 What is IR35?